/ Updated 22 Apr 2026 45 min read / ,

 Files: src/Illuminate/Queue/Queue.php - getJobTries(), src/Illuminate/Queue/Worker.php - markJobAsFailedIfAlreadyExceedsMaxAttempts()

 When a job class does not define a $tries property, the payload contains maxTries: null.
-This falls through to the command-level --tries option.
+Null does not itself mean unlimited: Worker.php line 578 replaces null with the worker's --tries argument before the unlimited-if-zero check at line 586.
+So null delegates to the worker layer, and unlimited only happens when that layer also resolves to 0.
 The queue:work command defaults to --tries=1 (safe).
 On Laravel Vapor, VaporWorkCommand defines --tries=0 (unlimited) in its command signature, but the QueueHandler runtime that invokes it passes $_ENV['SQS_TRIES'] ??
 3, so in practice the default is 3 unless explicitly overridden.
 This inconsistency between the command definition and the runtime invocation is confusing and not documented.

 The interaction between job-level, command-level, and runtime-level tries configuration is complex.
 A global default in config/queue.php would provide a single, visible safety net.

-Real-world: PR #29385 (Aug 2019) by @SjorsO — attempted to change the default from 0 to 1.
-Not merged.
-The PR states: “Changing the default solves the problem of broken jobs getting stuck in an infinite loop when you forget to pass the queue worker a —tries flag.”
-Issue #58207 (Dec 2025) reported by @pingencom — jobs retried endlessly with $tries=0.
+Real-world: PR #29385 (Aug 2019) by @SjorsO -- changed the queue:work default from 0 to 1 in Laravel 6.0.
+The PR states: "Changing the default solves the problem of broken jobs getting stuck in an infinite loop when you forget to pass the queue worker a --tries flag."
+This partially addressed the issue but didn't unify the other layers: job-level $tries still defaults to null, VaporWorkCommand still defines --tries=0 in its signature, and SQS_TRIES is a separate runtime concern.
+Issue #58207 (Dec 2025) reported by @pingencom -- jobs retried endlessly with $tries=0.
+PR #59718 (Apr 2026, merged in Laravel 13.6.0) -- a developer hit the TINYINT 255-attempts limit on a unique job retrying every minute for a full day; the column was widened to SMALLINT.
+The schema fix addresses the symptom; the underlying gap (unbounded retries running to the column's range) remains.

 5. Race condition in maxExceptions counter initialization